-Check out the complete list of sessions.
+Check out the complete list of sessions in the session catalog.

-From GroupWise and Exchange Coexistence to Complete Migration-A How-to Session Mergers and acquisitions often require you to integrate GroupWise deployments and Exchange systems.
+From GroupWise and Exchange Coexistence to Complete Migration-A How-to Session Mergers and acquisitions often require you to integrate GroupWise® deployments and Exchange systems.
 Migrating from Exchange to GroupWise can present savings opportunities and increase end-user value.
 However, it isn't always possible.
 This session will demonstrate various ways to allow GroupWise and Exchange to coexist and some best practices for migration.
 Included will be some important considerations, including the amount of data, the number of mailboxes and the version of Exchange in your environment-these will dictate which method is best for you.

 Windows XP to 7 or 8 Migration Although extended support for Windows XP ended months ago, thousands of people still use it because they're comfortable with it.
 Are you or your users some of those people that still need to migrate away from Windows XP?
-This session walks you through how you can use the ZENworks Suite to solve the various challenges that can come up when you're migrating from Windows XP to Windows 7 or Windows 8.
+This session walks you through how you can use the ZENworks® Suite to solve the various challenges that can come up when you're migrating from Windows XP to Windows 7 or Windows 8.

 Using Vibe to Easily Solve Collaboration Challenges Collaboration challenges commonly make IT want to revamp an aging company Intranet or other portal.
 Many consider SharePoint, but fear the complexity and staffing requirements.
 If you face similar challenges and fears, come to this session and learn first-hand how a credit union's two-person IT department used Vibe to do this without the complexities of other solutions.
 With no previous knowledge, training, or outside help, the IT team completely revamped the credit union's Intranet portal by moving it to Vibe.